How to get from Cancun to Mexico City: 3 Best Options

 Puebla is located almost 1,500 kilometers from Cancun and is a great place to stop before arriving in Mexico City.
 Puebla is the name of both the state and capital city and is located just to the southeast of Mexico City.

-The city is a world heritage site because of its architecture which ranges from Renaissance to Mexican Baroque.
-Today Puebla is known for its delicious food.
+The city is a world heritage site because of its architecture, which ranges from Renaissance to Mexican Baroque.
+Today, Puebla is known for its delicious food.
 Here you can find mole poblano and chiles en nogada.

 🗺️ Other stops

 Obviously, there could be infinite amounts of stops that you can do, think about Oaxaca and all its amazing towns and natural wonders, Orizaba in Veracruz, and much more.
-But that I will leave for another post 🙂
+But I will leave for another post 🙂

 View of Merida Cathedral on a sunset.